micahwierenga/terminal-basics-navigating-the-filesystem/readme.md

 ls
 ```

 Now, you should see a `junk-file.txt` and a `junk-directory` in your root directory.
 But let's get rid of them:

 ```bash
 rm junk-file.txt
 rm -r junk-directory
 ```

-The first command removes the file `junk-file.txt`; the second removes the directory `junk-directory` and everything inside of it - `inner-junk-file.txt` - because we passed the `-r`, which stands for "recursive".
-You could also accomplish this with `-rf` - the `f` stands for force but use with caution and make sure you are in the right place.
+The first command removes the file `junk-file.txt`; the second removes the directory `junk-directory` and everything inside of it (`inner-junk-file.txt`) because we passed the `-r`, which stands for "recursive".
+You could also accomplish this with `-rf`.
+The `f` stands for force but use this with caution and make sure you are in the right place.
 You can imagine how bad the results could be if you did that to your home folder!

 ### Modifying multiple files at the same time

-Now, if you're making a whole bunch of files/folders, `mkdir` `rm` and `touch` can be used to create and remove more than one file/directory at the same time.
+Now, if you're making a whole bunch of files/folders, `mkdir`, `rm`, and `touch` can be used to create and remove more than one file/directory at the same time.

 Try it out.
 First, `ls` to see what you have in there and then:

 - `mkdir directory01 directory02 directory03`
 - `touch file01 file02 file03`